sanniassin/react-input-mask/README.md

 Use `inputRef` instead of `ref` if you need input node to manage focus, selection, etc.

-### `beforeChange` : `function`
+### `beforeMaskedValueChange` : `function`

-In case you need to implement more complex masking behavior, you can provide `beforeChange` function to change masked value and cursor position before it will be applied to the input. `beforeChange` receives following arguments:
+In case you need to implement more complex masking behavior, you can provide `beforeMaskedValueChange` function to change masked value and cursor position before it will be applied to the input. `beforeMaskedValueChange` receives following arguments:
 1. **value** (string): New masked value.
 2. **cursorPosition** (number): New cursor position. `null` if change was triggered by the `blur` event.
 3. **userInput** (string): Raw entered or pasted string. `null` if user didn't enter anything (e.g. triggered by deletion or rerender due to props change).